Monte San Savino

 Monte San Savino is a town and comune in the province of Arezzo, Tuscany (Italy).
 It is located on the Essa stream in the Valdichiana.
 Several of its frazioni occupy higher hills, like Gargonza at 560 m and Palazzuolo, at an elevation of 600 m.

 History

 Monte San Savino was one of the first urban settlements in Tuscany, Italy.
 It originated around 1100, but a further century had to pass before Monte San Savino could be considered a centre of a certain social, political and cultural importance of Tuscany in those times.
+The town was home to a Jewish quarter and synagogue for nearly 2 centuries, which was later sold after forced flight of the Jews in 1799 following the Viva Maria movement.